 What this could mean then, even though it’s complicated, is that when compared to another graduate, where you went to med school could become a differentiator.

-Especially if you’re equal on the grounds of all other factors (more on this later).
+Especially if you’re equal on paper (more on this later).

 Where this may also ring true however is in the following assumptions:

 - If you go to a “better” medical school you’ll get a “better education”

 - Better education equals better exam scores, GPAs, training opportunities, etc.

 - The best residency programs want the best candidates